RomanIachetta/ScheduleTraderFlutter/README.md

 # ScheduleTraderFlutter
-Trade shifts with people
+Trade shifts with people at specific company

-just lib code
+just lib code all done in flutter/Dart

 ## Start Screen